-That doesn't mean children or young adults are out of the woods.
-Among people known to have been hospitalized for COVID-19, 20% were 20 to 44, according to MMWR.
-And while most pediatric cases appear to be mild, public health officials in a number of states have reported cases of a serious illness, now called multisystem inflammatory syndrome in children or pediatric multi-system inflammatory disorder, which appears to be associated with COVID-19.
+While most pediatric cases appear to be mild, public health officials in a number of states have reported cases of a serious illness, now called multisystem inflammatory syndrome in children or pediatric multi-system inflammatory disorder, which appears to be associated with COVID-19.
 The CDC points out that children with neurologic, genetic, or metabolic conditions or congenital heart disease "might be at increased risk for severe illness from COIVD-19 compared to other children."

 How can you protect yourself (and others) against the coronavirus?

 Early on in the pandemic, the CDC did not recommend wearing a mask but later revised its advice based on evidence that asymptomatic and presymptomatic people can spread the disease by speaking, coughing, or sneezing.
 Now it says people should wear a cloth face covering in public places, especially where it's difficult to maintain social distance, like the grocery store.
 Save medical masks and respirators for medical workers and first responders.

 Wearing a face mask in public is meant to help slow the spread of the virus and hopefully prevent person-to-person transmission by those may not know they're infected.